phpbb/documentation/development/development/css-guidelines.rst

 EM
 ++
 The 'em' unit.
-This is a very problamactic unit which reaks havoc on countless projects due to the way its calculated.
+This is a very problematic unit which reeks havoc on countless projects due to the way its calculated.
 As such this unit type must be avoid except for very very minimal use cases.
 We prevent the use of ``em`` except for ``letter-spaceing`` & ``word-spacing``.
 It is also used for icon sizing but that is